In conjunction with the policies in this topic, lenders must also comply with, as applicable, but not limited to, the policies in the following:

 |No||Refinance||Form 1007 or Form 1025, as applicable, and

 If the borrower is not using any rental income from the subject property to qualify, the gross monthly rent must still be documented for lender reporting purposes.
-See the Reporting of Gross Monthly Rent section of A3-4-02, Data Quality and Integrity

-When the borrower owns property – other than the subject property – that is rented, the lender must document the monthly gross (and net) rental income with the borrower’s most recent signed federal income tax return that includes Schedule E. Copies of the current lease agreement(s) may be substituted if the borrower can document a qualifying exception.
-See Partial or No Rental History on Tax Returns below.
+When the borrower owns property – other than the subject property – that is rented, the lender must document the monthly gross (and net) rental income with the borrower’s most recent signed federal income tax return that includes Schedule 1 and Schedule E. Copies of the current lease agreement(s) may be substituted if the borrower can document a qualifying exception.
+See Reconciling Partial or No Rental History on Tax Returns below.

 In order for the lender to determine qualifying rental income, the lender must determine whether or not the rental property was in service for the entire tax year or only a portion of the year.
 In some situations, the lender’s analysis may determine that using alternative rental income calculations or using lease agreements to calculate income are more appropriate methods for calculating the qualifying income from rental properties.
 This policy may be applied to refinances of a subject rental property or to other rental properties owned by the borrower.